About Cala Falco

 Visit nearby Portal Vells, another remote, cove beach off the beaten track from the surrounding resort towns.
 Illetas is a lively and lovely cliffside town with many good dining options and good nightlife.
 Santa Ponsa offers a range of things to do for families and non-beach activities such as Golf Santa Ponsa and the Philippe Starck designed Port Adriano, with its sleek look and chic harbour is a fun visit, about 15-minutes by car.

-With two 18-hole courses and a 9-hole course, Santa Ponsa is not surprisingly a popular place for golfers to own property.
-Only one course is open to the public, and it has one of Europe’s longest holes. […] Golf Santa Ponsa I, II and III
+With two 18-hole courses and a 9-hole course, Santa Ponsa is not surprisingly a popular place for golfers to own property. […] Golf Santa Ponsa I, II and III

 The luxury harbour in the south west of Mallorca is the hub for super-yachts as well as offering top class restaurants, boutiques & glamorous events and concerts throughout the year. […] Port Adriano in the southwest